Dejoka/alx-pre_course/0x01-git/README.md

+Updated README file on how to setup git and github.
 I am determine to succeed